-Here at SMILE, we are yet to identify a feedback cycle that works across all our clients, so the way we gather feedback varies from project to project.
+At SMILE, we are yet to identify a feedback cycle that works for all of our clients, so the way we gather feedback varies from project to project.
 Whether it’s on a video call, via a spreadsheet or even a Google form for the client to fill in, we want to be sure we’re hearing what our client has to say about our work.

 In the design process, we follow brand guidelines where possible, make smart decisions about design and do our best to match the client’s taste — but not at the cost of the users’ needs!

 As we move into the feedback cycle, we begin to gather opinions from our liaising stakeholders and, in most cases, the feedback is useful.
 Opinions that come from a marketing or development perspective help us consider the designs through a different lens.
 The client is closer to the work their institution does, so it’s easier for them to comment on whether something will work with what they’re aiming to do.